interstitialRedirectModalTitle

 Nature Unites Us

-We are working toward a future where all Oregonians benefit equally from clean air and water, our state leads the way on climate solutions, and our most critical lands and waters are connected, protected and managed to sustain nature in the face of climate change.
+We are working toward a future where all Oregonians benefit equally from clean air and water, our state leads the way on climate solutions and our most critical lands and waters are connected, protected and managed to sustain nature in the face of climate change.

 Our Essential Pillars

 As we work to address the planet’s greatest needs, we recognize that the well-being of nature and people cannot be separated, and how we work is as important as what we achieve.
-We are committed to examining all dimensions of our work through the lenses of three cross-cutting pillars:
+We are committed to examining all dimensions of our work through the lenses of four cross-cutting pillars:

 Our interactions with Tribes and Indigenous communities must honor their history and relationship with the land.
 We will learn and grow with traditional ecological knowledge, pairing it with Western science when invited, to strengthen conservation.